Download Pioneer Farmers Of The Great Plains Worksheets

-An expedition in between 1819-1820 by the US Corps of Topographical Engineers and a few representatives of the army, when to survey the region by order of President Jefferson and completed in 1823.
-The expedition developed a map that showed native settlements, current at the time and provided other information useful for encouraging European settlers to inhabit the region.
+- An expedition in between 1819 to 1820 by the US Corps of Topographical Engineers and a few representatives of the army, went to survey the region by order of President Thomas Jefferson.
+The expedition developed a map that showed native settlements at the time and provided other information useful for encouraging European settlers to inhabit the region.
 It was also the first step to encourage future frontier settlement.

-The topography of the Great American desert was arid, flat with very few trees.
-Before the 1860s the region was considered unfit for farming and uninhabitable by the migrating white settlers.
-The first emigrants to America had settled on the East, and very few ventured beyond the Mississippi River.
-To the West where the Great American dessert existed vast portions of land yet to be exploited by the white emigrants.
+- The first emigrants to America had settled on the East, and very few ventured beyond the Mississippi River to the West where the Great American desert with vast portions of land were yet to be exploited by the ‘white’ emigrants.

-The primary source of freshwater in the region was streams and aquifers.
-Later on, around the 1890s, the Ogallala Aquifer was discovered, and it became the primary source of water.
-The aquifer sits under eight states ranging from South Dakota south to Texas and New Mexico.
-The early 1900s would see the Ogallala’s aquifer used for irrigation in the Great American desert that would see people practice agriculture in the Great American Desert.
+- The primary source of freshwater in the region were streams and aquifers.
+Later on, around the 1890s, the Ogallala Aquifer was discovered and it became the primary source of water.
+The aquifer sits under eight states ranging from South Dakota to Texas and New Mexico.
+The early 1900s would see the people practice agriculture as Ogallala Aquifer was used for irrigation in the Great American desert.

 Farming in the Great Plains

-Earlier on areas of the Great American desert were considered inhabitable for settlers of America that it led to the establishment of the “Indian Territory” where Native Indians from the East of the Mississippi River were forced to move after the enactment of the Indian Removal Act of 1830.
-Native Indian tribes were forced into what was promised lands that they would be able to keep in perpetuity.
-However, the first government kept amending its positions and pushing the Natives into smaller reserves in response to an insatiable appetite for land by the Europeans realized that the Plains were suitable for farming, ranching and had minerals.
-The discovery of precious minerals in the late 1850’s in Nevada and Colorado saw miners rush to Idaho and Montana in the 1860’s.
+- Native American tribes were forced into reservations or promised lands that they would be able to keep in perpetuity.
+However, the first government kept amending its positions and pushing the Natives into smaller reserves in response to an insatiable appetite for land by the Europeans who realised that the Plains were suitable for farming and ranching.

-At first, the Native Indian allowed white settlers into the Great Plains without resistance.
+- At first, the Native Americans allowed ‘white’ settlers into the Great Plains without resistance.
 Soon after, problems arose due to the depletion of resources in the Great Plains.
-The white colonists killed bison with impunity to the extent they were not enough for them.
-Other clashes were for water and land.
-The white settlers also brought diseases never witnessed by the native Indians before.
+The ‘white’ colonists killed bison with impunity to the extent they were not enough for them.
+Other clashes were over water and land.
+The ‘white’ settlers also brought diseases never witnessed by the Native Americans before.

-In 1862 Congress passed the Homestead Act which encouraged farmers and immigrants to settle in the Great Plains by granting them titles to vast acres of land at a small fee.
-More people settled in the Great Plains and tried to force the Native Indians out of the Great Plains during what was known as the farming frontier.
+- In 1862, Congress passed the Homestead Act which encouraged farmers and immigrants to settle in the Great Plains by granting them titles to vast acres of land at a small fee.
+More people settled in the Great Plains and tried to force the Native Americans out of it during what was known as the farming frontier.